TritonDataCenter/manta-mola/docs/rebalancing-objects.md

 -->

 <!--
-    Copyright (c) 2014, Joyent, Inc.
+    Copyright (c) 2015, Joyent, Inc.
 -->

 # Overview

-Unfortunately there have been some screw-ups in manta where it has been necessary to move objects from one mako to another.
-This was originally written when we ran into a situation where all objects were being put on two different mako nodes, but within the same datacenter.
+Unfortunately there have been some operational errors in Manta where it has been necessary to move objects from one Mako to another.
+This was originally written when we ran into a situation where all objects were being put on two different Mako nodes, but within the same datacenter.

+If you're planning to actually remove a Mako zone, see the [shark removal](shark-removal.md) procedure.

 # Performing a rebalance